dmytrovelychko/web-monitor/README.md

 Web monitor node app.
 Service to ping healthchecks for specified websites.

+## PLans

+- setup CI/CD
+- use docker container for isolation
+- change files to proper db
+- use react/redux for UI

 ## For development

 ##### How to setup https for localhost?